phamous2day/jam-in.io/README.md

 ## Try the live demo! (used NPM now to publish)
 **MVP1**
 <https://jam-in-ojbugjfigi.now.sh/>

 **MVP2**
 <https://jam-in-findwlmhka.now.sh/>

-After our scrum meeting we came up with the following tasks:
-* Build the HTML5 canvas to hold the keyboard image
-* Find the Web Audio API's that produce the sounds we want
-* Reasearch ways to output the sounds produced in a session to MP3 format when done

 ## What's it made of?
 * HTML, CSS, Javascript